The Dark Matter Universe

 Quantitative comparison, however, to the simulation reveals the following points:

 where zh is the vertical disk scale height and Rh is the radial disk scale length.
 This exponential form can be derived by assuming an infinitely thin disk (which is justified by the observations) together with an isothermal velocity distribution.
-In the case of a self-gravitating disk

 The self gravity in this case is provided by the sum of the stellar distribution and the dark matter distribution.
 The Solar Neighborhood is a region of of radius roughly 300 light years that contains a few thousand stars.
 This region contains thin disk, thick disk and halo stars and their normalization is important to the determination of the mass density within this region.

 In a highly flattened rotating stellar system, the density distribution in the vertical (z) direction, D(z) is a measure of the surface mass density.
 This situation arises as Poisson's equation for a flattened system assumes the form